American Ninja Warrior season 9: Qualifying

 The San Antonio Qualifying featured two new or modified obstacles (Spinning Bridge (modified) and Sky Hooks (new)) and concluded with 16 finishers.
 Both ANW veteran Brent Steffensen and former Olympic gymnast Jonathan Horton returned to full form by completing the course and moving onto the next round.
 ANW trainer Daniel Gil earned the "POM Wonderful Run of the Night" with the fastest time (1:43.24).
 Also, IndyCar racer Conor Daly competed, but failed on the first obstacle.
 The first woman up the Warped Wall, Kacy Catanzaro, failed the Sky Hooks when the ring slipped off the hook while she was attempting to make a transition, but she placed in the women's top 5 and moved on to the finals.

 Finals

 The San Antonio Finals featured a new obstacle, Spinball Wizard.
 The round concluded with only one finisher.
-Daniel Gil completed the course on the final run with a time of 5:50.65, saving San Antonio from having no finishers like last year in Philadelphia, and earned the POM Wonderful Run of the Night, knocking Nate Burkhalter out of the top 15.
+Daniel Gil completed the course on the final run with a time of 5:50.65, saving San Antonio from having no finishers, and earned the POM Wonderful Run of the Night, knocking Nate Burkhalter out of the top 15.
 Also, Kacy Catanzaro did make it past the Sky Hooks, the obstacle she failed on in qualifying, and made it to the Warped Wall, but was unable to make it up the 14.5 foot version.
 However, she placed in the women's top 2 and moved on to the National Finals.